 Substance use would include using a specific medication, or substance, as prescribed or intended.
 For example, using Tylenol as prescribed for a headache.
 Misuse would be if an individual started increasing the frequency or dosage of the prescribed instructions or if they used for reasons other than what the substance is originally intended for, eg. Taking 6 Tylenol’s because I feel overwhelmed at school.
 Substance abuse is when there is a prevalence, or a pattern of this misuse.

 Understanding the difference between use, misuse and abuse is important because it allows for real and factual conversation about drugs and alcohol.
-A common trend for authority figures such as Teachers or parents when discussing drugs with young people is to embellish and provide overwhelmingly negative data with the hope that this information will serve as enough of a deterrent to scare youth away from using drugs and alcohol.
+A common trend for authority figures such as Teachers or parents (who should read this article on how to talk to their own kids about drugs) when discussing drugs with young people is to embellish and provide overwhelmingly negative data with the hope that this information will serve as enough of a deterrent to scare youth away from using drugs and alcohol.
 These scare tactics serve only to present the position to students as unauthentic, disingenuous and dishonest.
 Once you lose credibility with regards to topics as important as this, it is very hard to regain their ear let alone their trust.

 The scare tactic approach results in most subsequent dialogue being dismissed in the future.